Broadband Purcell effect: Radiative decay engineering with metamaterials

-In conclusion, we have uncovered a broadband singularity in the PDOS of hyperbolic metamaterials which is the route to photonic devices with new functionalities.
-This unique broadband manipulation of the PDOS unlike conventional methods leads to a non-resonant Purcell effect.
-The proposed single photon device based on hyperbolic metamaterials is compatible with a wide variety of sources and capable of room temperature operation due to the broad bandwidth enhancement of spontaneous emission and directional photon emission.
+In conclusion, we have shown that the electromagnetic states of a hyperbolic metamaterial lead to a non-resonant Broadband Purcell effect without the need for confined emitters.
+The proposed device based on hyperbolic metamaterials is compatible with a wide variety of sources and capable of room temperature operation due to the broad bandwidth enhancement of spontaneous emission and directional photon emission.
+Our work paves the way for using metamaterials for applications in quantum nanophotonics ranging from single photon sources to fluorescence based sensing \cite{lakowicz2004radiative}.

+The work was partially supported by ARO MURI.
+Z.J. wishes to acknowledge support from NSERC Discovery and CSEE POP.